HongtingYin/jarvis_data_eng_HongtingYin/core_java/twitter/README.md

 ## Usage
 #### Post a tweet
-- Usage: `TwitterCLIApp post "Text" "Longitude:Latitude"`
+- Usage: `java -jar target/java_apps-1.0-SNAPSHOT.jar post "Text" "Longitude:Latitude"`
-`"Text"`: The text user wanna post.
+ `"Text"`: The text user want to post.
  `"Longitude:Latitude"`: User's current location.
 #### Find a tweet by its id
-- Usage: `TwitterCLIApp show "ID" "Fields"`
+- Usage: `java -jar target/java_apps-1.0-SNAPSHOT.jar show "ID" "Fields"`
-`"ID"`: The Id of the tweet that you want to show.
+`"ID"`: The Id of the tweet that users want to show.
 `"Fields"`: Fields indicated which part to show in the result.
 #### Delete tweets by ids
-- Usage: `TwitterCLIApp delete "IDs" "options"`
+- Usage: `java -jar target/java_apps-1.0-SNAPSHOT.jar delete "IDs" "options"`
-`"IDs`: List of ID corresponding to the tweets user wants to delete.
+`"IDs`: List of ID corresponding to the tweets users want to delete.

 # Model
 The Model of TwitterCLI application contains five objects: `Tweet`, `Coordines`, `Entities`, `Hashtag`, and `UserMention`.
 The `Tweet` model is used to store the HTTP response in `Json` format from the Twitter server and the properties are parsed to `Tweet` object using JsonParser in `dao` package.
 An sample Json with interested properties used in the application is shown below.